 Netflix celebrates African talent in new documentary series

-Netflix presents Made by Design, a didactic new docu-series launching on the streaming platform on 26 December 2021.
+Netflix presents Made by Design, a didactic new docu-series recently launched on the streaming channel.
 This series heralds a new guard who are reimagining African design, and the first season uses megacity Nigeria as a focal point.
 Giving viewers a deeper look into the complexities of Nigerian design, it showcases the highs, the lows and everything in between whilst exhibiting some of the country’s most prominent talents.

 Made by Design: African design on Netflix

 The 13-part series was created and co-produced by Design Week Lagos founder Titi Ogufere, and co-produced by Emmy award-winning filmmaker Abiola Matesun.
 It depicts the concept of African design as multi-faceted, and can be considered a knowledge depository of Nigerian design.